Dart-Code/Website/_docs/settings.md

 Whether to enable analysis for AngularDart templates (requires the Angular analyzer plugin to be enabled in `analysis_options.yaml`).

 ## dart.analyzerAdditionalArgs
 Additional arguments to pass to the Dart Analysis Server.
+This setting is can be useful for troubleshooting issues with the Dart Analysis Server.

 ## dart.analyzerSshHost
 An SSH host to run the Analysis Server.
 This can be useful when modifying code on a remote machine using SSHFS.

+## dart.analyzerVmAdditionalArgs
+Additional arguments to pass to the VM running the Dart Analysis Server.
+This setting is can be useful for troubleshooting issues with the Dart Analysis Server.

 ## dart.analyzerVmServicePort
 The port number to be used for the Dart Analysis Server VM service.
 This setting is intended for use by Dart Analysis Server developers.